gbmhunter/blog/content/electronics/components/inductors/_index.md

 ## Overview

 Inductors are passive electronic components which store energy as a magnetic field.
 They are made by coiling wire around a material (be it air, or something else).
-They are not as common as [resistors](/electronics/components/resistors) and [capacitors](/electronics/components/capacitors) in electronic circuits.
+They are not as common as [resistors](/electronics/components/resistors) and {{% link text="capacitors" src="/electronics/components/capacitors" %}} in electronic circuits.
 They are related to [transformers](/electronics/components/transformers).

 {{< img src="3-35uh-20a-large-inductor.jpg" caption="A 3.35uH 20A large inductor." width="400px" >}}

 **The mechanical equivalent of an inductor is mass.** The larger the inductance, the larger the mass.
 This is when using the [force-voltage](http://lpsa.swarthmore.edu/Analogs/ElectricalMechanicalAnalogs.html) equivalence.

 Two inductances which are in close proximity they can couple with each, this is called **mutual inductance**.
-This is the basic principle behind a [transformer](/electronics/components/transformers).
+This is the basic principle behind a {{% link text="transformer" src="/electronics/components/transformers" %}}.

 ## Terminology